connornmfinlay/ansible/README.md

 ## rpi-cluster

-Scripts used to update all my raspberry pis
+Scripts used for various miscellaneos tasks to do with my raspberry pi cluster

 ## chocolatey-packages